You Get Your First Speeding Ticket Ever

 How did this happen?

-When you moved into your new house, you forget to tell the post office to forward your mail.
-You missed the fine notice from the DMV for year 2 of your Driver Responsibility Assessment.
+When you moved into your new house, you forget to tell the the DMV about your new address.
+Consequently, you missed the fine notice from the DMV for year 2 of your Driver Responsibility Assessment.
 You also missed the letter informing you that your license had been suspended.

 What started as mailing in your first ticket now has you facing a criminal charge and the loss of your driving privilege which would jeopardize your career.